kaazing/gateway/doc/security/p_tls_clientapp.md

     System.setProperty("javax.net.ssl.trustStore", "*path to truststore*");

-    If you are running the client on the same computer as ${the.gateway}, you can use the following code in your Java client to set the location of the truststore and certificate:
+    If you are running the client on the same computer as the Gateway, you can use the following code in your Java client to set the location of the truststore and certificate:

     ``` brush:
         final String trustStore = new File(new File(GatewayLauncher.getGatewayHomeDir(), "conf/"),